TachyonicProject/luxon/docs/source/tutorials/wsgi_web.rst

             return render_template('myapp/users.html', users=users.json, title="Users")

 In the API tutorial we protected our ``/users`` view with a tag, so this means we need to supply the token to the API so that it can authorize the logged-in user.
-If this is set in the session in the request's ``user_token`` attribute (like we did inside the ``/login`` view), luxon includes this value for the ``X-Auth-Token`` header when making the request to the API.
+If this is set in the session in the request's ``unscoped_token`` attribute (like we did inside the ``/login`` view), luxon includes this value for the ``X-Auth-Token`` header when making the request to the API.
 The resulting list of users we obtain from the response's ``.json`` attribute, and pass that to the template in the variable ``users``.